JorgeAPinzon/Projects_Control/Climatizacion inteligente/Alternativa R/Resultados/Tabla_de_resultados.md

 ___Conclusion___

 behavior seems unexpected and is not adjusted correctly to temperature changes.
 The fact that the heat prediction is still 28.33.
-Indicates that the tree model may not be working correctly or may be lacking adequate capacity to predict the variable "heat" as a function of the variable "temperature"
+Indicates that the tree model may not be working correctly or may be lacking adequate capacity to predict the variable "calor" as a function of the variable "temperatura"

 As a result of this lack, the data set to be used in **Modelo_sencillo_arbolexp.R** was extended where the most relevant outputs are: